This is a guide to help intrepid travellers who want to visit Paricutin volcano in Western Mexico.

 Excerpt from my diary during my first trip to Angahuan in 2014.

 From the base of the cone there is a steep climb to reach the crater at the top.
+Bask in the 360 degree views from the top before enjoying the steep scree run back down to the base.
 Although now dormant, steam still vents from the crater.

 It is also possible to take a guided horse trek around the agave and avocado fields to the base of the volcano.
 This takes around 2 hours one way in a very uncomfortable wooden saddle!
-A short 30 minute hike to ascend the volcano crater is then possible.
+Once at the base, a short 30 minute hike to ascend the volcano crater is then possible.

 Once at the top it is possible to walk around the crater or even down into it if you desire.
 However, the most fun part is the scree run back down the ash covered volcano.
 Lean back and let her rip – you’ll be back at the bottom in minutes!